-Take the F Line to the Ave.
-X Station, then transfer to the east-bound B1 to KCC
+Take the F train to the Ave.
+X Station, then transfer to the east-bound B1 bus and ride to the last stop.

-N Line (Sea Beach):
+N Line:

-Take the N Line to the Bay Parkway / 86th St. Station, then transfer to the eastbound B1 to KCC.
+Take the N train to the 86th St. Station, then transfer to the eastbound B1 bus and ride to the last stop.